-- Hydrogen can be totally non-polluting with water being the exhaust from fuel cells.
+- H2 can be totally non-polluting with water being the exhaust from fuel cells.

 - Hydrogen can help prevent the depletion of fossil fuel reserves by only using fossil fuels where we really cannot do without them and not burning them in transport applications

 - H2 can be as safe as if not safer in some cases than diesel/petrol, or natural gas